esmil/lem/README.markdown

   Any arguments given to this method will be returned by the `sleeper:sleep()` method called by the sleeping coroutine.

-  If no coroutine is currently sleeping on the sleeper object this method will return `nil, 'not sleeping'`, otherwise it will return `true`.
+  Returns `true` on succes and `nil, 'not sleeping'` if no coroutine is currently sleeping on the object.

 * __utils.timer(seconds, func)__